-A good point from CFODaily is to consider a mix of department-wide and individual recognition: “Thinking about how each person enhances your department and what he or she would appreciate as far as recognition can make the praise go a long way.”
+Leaders can support both department-wide and individual recognition.
+Think about how each person enhances your department and what he or she would appreciate as far as recognition can make the praise go a long way.

-Another suggestion, from CFO Daily News, is to focus on financial fitness.
+Organizations can also support employee financial wellness.
 Show the value of payroll by sharing tools with employees that help them maximize their paycheques.
 Organizations can provide on-demand pay solutions in which employees will be able to gain access to their funds after they have finished their shift.
 Helping employees become more tech-savvy with their pay such as being able to access their earnings statements, see pay stubs online, etc. will help get them more involved and allow them to raise questions or concerns earlier.

 The right solution will help payroll teams complete their job faster and with fewer errors, resulting in rework and excess hours it takes to correct these errors.
 Integrating payroll, time, and HR data into a single system can help cut down on reporting time and make data management much easier for payroll teams – avoiding the “payroll crunch” at the end of the pay period.
 Organizations can leverage software that continuously calculates and updates payroll data immediately, cutting back on wasted time and helping to reduce the number of errors.

 While payroll is complex, it shouldn’t be complicated for the payroll team and business leaders.
 Successful businesses are investing in solutions that help them make smarter business decisions while providing the flexibility to do payroll their way.